Biological Engineering Bachelor of Science

 Within three to five years after graduation, graduates of the Biological Engineering program will:

-- Further their education either through directed or independent studies to advance them personally and professionally.
+- Further their education either through directed or independent studies to advance personally and professionally.

 By the time of graduation, students enrolled in the Biological Engineering program will be able to demonstrate the following outcomes: